If someone has diabetes, he/she probably already know all the basic facts about diabetes. What to learn next is how to manage diabetes properly.

 The BMI can be calculated with the following formula: Body Mass Index = Weight (kilograms) ÷ [Height (meters) x Height (meters)]

-An example will make things more clear for you.
-Let say you weigh 60 kilograms and you are 1.70 meters tall.
-Your BMI formula will go like this 60 ÷ (1.70 x 1.70) = 20.8.
+An example will make things more clear for everyone.
+Let’s say I weigh 60 kilograms (132 pounds) and I am 1.70 meters (67 Inches) tall.
+My BMI formula will go like this 60 ÷ (1.70 x 1.70) = 20.8.

-Remember to include whole grain products in your usual diet, products such as whole meal biscuits, whole grain, brown rice, wholemeal bread, chapatti, and oats.
+Remember to include whole grain products in your usual diet, products such as wholemeal biscuits, whole grain, brown rice, wholemeal bread, chapatti, and oats.

-You need to eat regular, but small meals.
+We need to eat regular, but small meals.

 Match the time you eat to the frequency and timing of your medications.

-The high intake of salt is related to high blood pressure, that can cause an increased chance of developing heart disease, kidney disease, and stroke.
+The high intake of salt is related to high blood pressure, which can cause an increased chance of developing heart disease, kidney disease, and stroke.
 While you cook add less salt and avoid sauces.

 Remember you need to take your insulin or medications that are prescribed by your doctor.
 Take them just as your doctor told you to.

 By choosing the food we consume wisely, we can be able to take control of diabetes and do that with fewer medications.

 Many diabetic products like the ‘diabetic’ biscuits and chocolates are usually sweetened with artificial sweeteners like sorbitol.
 If we consume sorbitol in large amounts it can have a laxative effect.